A layout should make sense — visually and mechanically.

 This is relevant, because attacking an enemy hero draws creep aggro.

-And you can draw creep aggro by issuing an attack on any hero — on any lane.
+And you can draw creep aggro by using

-This is obviously extremely useful on heroes that benefit from creeps attacking them:
+This is extremely useful on heroes that benefit from creeps attacking them:

 because of